 Gains and losses on disposals are determined by comparing proceeds with the carrying amount.
 These gains or losses are included in the income statement.
-When re-valued assets are sold, amounts included in the revaluation reserve relating to that asset are transferred to profit and loss account d.
-Right of use assets- change of association to company e.
+When re-valued assets are sold, amounts included in the revaluation reserve relating to that asset are transferred to profit and loss account e.
 Intangible assets